AseptSoft Core Documentation

 A slider appears, letting you set the exact opening percentage (0–100%) with 10% steps

-💡 Quick state assignment: Instead of opening the status editor or navigating menus, just hover over a valve and click the desired state.
-This is the fastest way to configure valve states during process design.
+💡 Quick state assignment: Instead of opening the status editor or navigating menus, just hover over an Engineering Item and click the desired state.
+This is the fastest way to configure states during process design.

 📊 Steps Timeline (Phase Strip)

-A horizontal strip showing the valve's state across all steps in the active process.
+A horizontal strip showing the item's state across all steps in the active process.

 Element